 The taste, the texture, perfection.
-Making your own pasta is easier than you think.
+Making your own pasta is much easier than you think.

-Keeping with the theme of “Don’t buy your food, create your food”, I have cultivated a lovely container garden on my back patio.
-As my vegetables and herbs grow, I head outdoors and cut fresh herbs to add to all of our pasta dishes making them seasonal and fresh.
+Keeping with the theme of “Don’t buy your food, create your food”, I have cultivated a lovely container garden on my back patio and have a rather large freshly tilled garden space in the back.
+As my vegetables and herbs grow, I cut fresh herbs to add to all of my pasta dishes, making them seasonal and fresh.

 What is your ultimate method for “finishing” your pasta?
 A hearty red sauce, delicate white or olive oil, herbs and vegetables?
 The possibilities are endless.

 This is number one in our pasta series.
 Why?
-Because there are so many additions and flavors we couldn’t stop at just one!
-Garlic, Spinach, Basil…all of these and more can go in to your pasta making!
+Because there are so many additions and flavors we couldn’t stop at just one.
+Garlic, spinach, basil,squash, cheese…all of these and more can go in to your pasta making.
 We have been creating tortellini and ravioli and I look forward to sharing all of this with you.
 Stay tuned ~~ we have some amazing recipes on the way!

 For less mess and easier clean up, I suggest using a bowl to mix your pasta in.
 I have a large wooden cutting board that I use to mix the pasta simply because I love the way it looks.